kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 - Manta uses the unscattered intervals from 2.
 - Strelka2 uses the unscattered intervals from 2.
 - Mutect2 uses the scattered intervals from 3.
-- Vardict uses the scattered intervals from 4.
+- VarDict uses the scattered intervals from 4.

 For more information on the band size please see [this note](#wgs-scatter-band-size-difference).